sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 - Physical Controls: They are the first line of defense.
 Physical controls include Gates, Walls, Fences, Cameras, Locks, etc. This is the most critical aspect of Security Controls.
 - Logical Controls: Otherwise termed as technical controls, they constitute authentication schemes that are used to protect unauthorized access to terminals. (eg,.
 Passwords).
 Also
 Firewalls, Intrusion Detection and Prevention Systems, etc.
-- Administrative Controls: They are more or like Policies, Procedures, Guidelines that are to be followed. (eg., A password policy stating that the password must be changed every 30 days)
+- Administrative Controls: They are more or like Policies, Procedures and Guidelines that are to be followed. (eg., A password policy stating that the password must be changed every 30 days)

 ### 53. Contrast Defense in Depth.
 Defense in Depth is also known as Layered Security that enables multiple security countermeasures in each and every level to make sure CIA (Confidentiality, Integrity, Availability) of data is intact.
 It uses multiple approach to protect the data being penetrated by attackers.
 For eg. Having multiple security measures at the external network, internal network, etc.